GCSE Science | Electromagnetism

 • this will create a force causing the wire will spin

-• we can add a split-ring commutator to allow the wire to keep spinning the same direction
+• we can add a split-ring commutator which will reverse the direction of the current at every half-turn to allow the coil to keep rotating

 Fleming's left hand rule